shibusavic/shibusa-devtools/README.md

 # Shibusa Dev Tools

-## Utilities

-**Shibusa.DevTools.Cli** is a console control program fro accessing the other dev tools.
+**Shibusa.DevTools.Cli** is a console control program for accessing the other dev tools.

 ```
 devtools